Okay, here are the best Pole links I've seen to date...starting with...

 - Joel's Web Page

-- Joel Michalski was the NOAA leader for the 1999 winter.
+- ...is long gone.
+Joel Michalski was the NOAA leader for the 1999 winter.
 He kept up a fascinating diary including lots of photos of the place as was in 1999.
-His web site is gone, but the diary pages and photos have been archived here, some may still work.
-He got national news coverage during the airdrop, this is the link to several pages of his photos and commentary on the NOAA web site.
+His web site is gone, but he got national news coverage during the airdrop, this is the link to several pages of his photos and commentary on the NOAA web site.

 - Mike Masterman

 - was the 1999 w/o occupant of that corner office in the science building, the one with the windows.
 Not his first winter.
-Before he became sm, which stands for Site Manager these days, here is what he was doing in 1995 as a cmbr beaker (his article from the New South Polar Times)...and here is what he is up to nowadays.
+Before he became sm, which stands for Site Manager these days, he wintered in 1995 as a cmbr beaker, and this link is my archive to his site about that winter.
+Also, here's an archive of Mike's article in the New South Polar Times.
+Here is what he is up to nowadays.

 Winter 1998...ok let's keep going!